Sample policy · Reg 7

 1. Recruitment.
 When an RM vacancy opens (resignation, retirement, dismissal, end of fixed-term, additional registration), recruitment runs through the standard recruitment process plus the Reg 7-specific fitness checks: good character, qualifications and competence and skills and experience appropriate to manage the regulated activity, sound health with reasonable adjustments, ability to supply Schedule 3 information.

 2. Schedule 3 information.
-The candidate RM provides the Schedule 3 information set (per the Fit and Proper Persons Employed Policy at hscra-reg-19-fit-and-proper-persons-employed): identity and recent photograph, DBS at the appropriate level for the role, conduct evidence from previous employment in regulated services, qualification evidence, full employment history with explanations of gaps, health declaration.
+The candidate RM provides the Schedule 3 information set (per the Fit and Proper Persons Employed Policy at safe-recruitment-policy): identity and recent photograph, DBS at the appropriate level for the role, conduct evidence from previous employment in regulated services, qualification evidence, full employment history with explanations of gaps, health declaration.
 The information is verified by the HR Lead and held in the RM's file.

 3. Fit-and-proper-persons-directors check (where applicable).
 For corporate-body providers where the RM is also a director, the Reg 5 fit-and-proper-persons-directors test applies in addition.
 The Reg 5 file (a Schedule 4 information set) is maintained separately.